vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 #### Adding hashes to the BPC structure and maintaining 𝜋

-At all times, the blocks stored in the BPC structure form a consistent subchain.
-In other words, we preserve the invariant that for every pair of block numbers `i, i+1` contained in the structure, `block(i + 1).parentHash = hash(block(i))`.
+At all times, the BPC structure stores a sequence of consecutive block hashes that form a chain.
+In other words, we preserve the invariant that:
+- block numbers contained in the structure form a sequence of consecutive natural numbers,
+- for every pair of block numbers `i, i+1` contained in the structure, `block(i + 1).parentHash = hash(block(i))`.

 Each time a block is added, 𝜋 is updated.
 To prove that after adding a new block, all the blocks in the BPC structure belong to the same chain, two things must be done:
 - The previous 𝜋 must be verified.